Mark Shapiro (sports executive): Toronto Blue Jays

 On August 31, 2015, The Toronto Blue Jays announced that Shapiro would become their new president and chief executive officer (CEO) at the end of the 2015 season, succeeding Paul Beeston.
-Shapiro did not formally begin working in the new role until October 31, 2015, the same day that Beeston retired.
-In a press conference on November 2, Shapiro named Tony LaCava the interim general manager, to replace Alex Anthopoulos.
-Subsequently, on December 3, 2015, Ross Atkins was named as the team's sixth general manager.
+Shapiro did not formally begin working in the new role until October 31, the same day that Beeston retired.

+In December 2015, Shapiro hired Ross Atkins to be the team's sixth general manager.